chapel-lang/chapel/doc/rst/language/spec/ranges.rst

       var r3 = r[1.. by 2];
       var r4 = r3[0.. by 3];

    ..
 BLOCK-test-chapelpost

       writeln((r, r2, r3, r4));

    ..
 BLOCK-test-chapeloutput

       (1..20, 3..20, 1..20 by 2, 1..20 by 6 align 3)

+It is an error for the first operand to be ambiguously aligned.
+If the second operand is ambiguously aligned, it is replaced with a range that is identical except it is given an alignment in such a way that that the intersection of the two ranges' represented sequences is non-empty, if possible.
+How this substitute alignment is chosen when multiple possibilities are availble is implementation-dependent.

+If the resulting sequence cannot be expressed as a range with the original ``idxType``, the slice expression evaluates to the empty range.
+This can happen, for example, when the first operand is an unbounded range with unsigned ``idxType`` and the second operand represents only negative numbers.

+If the resulting sequence is empty, the bounds, stride, and alignment of the resulting range are implementation-dependent.
+If the resulting sequence is empty and both operands are unbounded in the same direction, it is an error.

 .. _Predefined_Range_Functions: